ZhufengQiu/inf510_project/README.md

 After downloading the Python files and data files and putting them under the same directory, then we can execute them in command line like this way:

+# Activate environment (in command line)**

+  To activate this environment, use

+- conda activate environment

 # Scrape and store data

 # 1.Scrape data remotely